YiliangTracyZhang/lTWAS/README.md

 - The `start` and `end` denote the start and the end genomic position of the region, respectively.

-- The `h1` and `h2` denote the local heritability of trait1 and trait2 for the region, respectively.
+- The `h1` and `h2` denote the expected local heritability of trait1 and trait2 corresponding to the size of the genomic region, respectively.
+These are used in the calculation of weights.

 - The `shrinkage` (optional) denotes the parameter for LD matrix shrinkage.
 The default is zero which means no shrinkage for LD matrix estimation.
 When the parameter is set as 1, the shrinkage is same with the [original paper](https://projecteuclid.org/download/pdfview_1/euclid.aoas/1287409368).
 The more the value is, the more the shrinkage is applied.